arcadiacoin/arcadia-docs/docs/beginner/examples.md

 	return $output;
 }

-// After someone sent you NANO it's in a pending/receivable state until it's being confirmed by the recipient
+// After someone sent you ADIA it's in a pending/receivable state until the recipient decides to receive it

 // Get a list of receivable transactions
 $post = '{"action": "receivable", "account": "adia_1111111111111111111111111111111111111111111111111117353trpda"}';